 - 3. Whenever incoming data packets are received, the timer associated with the return traffic from the peer is stopped, and another timer is started to reflect the requirement for this node to generate return traffic. - 4.
-The reception of a REAP keepalive packet leads to stopping the timer associated with the return traffice from the peer. - 5.
-Keepalive Timeout seconds after the last data packet has been received for a context, and if no other packet has been sent within this context since the data packet has been received, a REAP keepalive packet is generated for the context in question and transmitted to the correspondent.
-A host may send the keepalive sooner than Keepalive Timeout seconds if implementation considerations warrant this.
-The average time after which keepalives are sent MUST be at least Keepalive Timeout / 2 seconds.
+The reception of a REAP keepalive packet leads to stopping the timer associated with the return traffic from the peer. - 5.
+Keepalive Interval seconds after the last data packet has been received for a context, and if no other packet has been sent within this context since the data packet has been received, a REAP keepalive packet is generated for the context in question and transmitted to the correspondent.
+A host may send the keepalive sooner than Keepalive Interval seconds if implementation considerations warrant this, but should take care to avoid sending keepalives at an excessive rate.
 After sending a single keepalive message, no additional keepalive messages are sent until a data packet is received within this shim context.
-Keepalives are not sent at all when a data packet was sent since the last received data packet. - 6.
-Send Timeout seconds (10 s; see Section 5.5) after the transmission of a data packet with no return traffic on this context, a full reachability exploration is started.
-This timeout period is larger than the Keepalive Timeout to accommodate for lost keepalives and regular variations in round trip times.
+Keepalives are not sent at all when a data packet was sent since the last received data packet.

+6. Send Timeout seconds (10 seconds; see Section 8) after the transmission of a data packet with no return traffic on this context, a full reachability exploration is started.